Laos Travel Guide: All things you need to know

 - Bo Y – Phou Keua, Kon Tum to Attapeu Province;

 - Cha Lo – Naphao, Quang Binh to Khammuane Province.

 Visas on arrival are not available at all of these crossings.
 Need to check before travel.
-Visa at embassy is highly recommended to save time, especially in peak season.
+Visa at the embassy is highly recommended to save time, especially in peak season.